FK Budućnost Banovići

 Fudbalski klub Budućnost Banovići is a professional football club from the town of Banovići that is situated in the eastern part of Bosnia and Herzegovina.

-In Bosnian Budućnost means "Future", which symbolizes the hope people had for the times to come when the club was founded in 1947.

-The club plays its home matches at the Gradski Stadion, which has a capacity of 8,500 seats.
+The club plays its home matches at the Gradski Stadion (City Stadium) in Banovići, also called Stadion FK Budućnost, which has a capacity of 8,500 seats.
 Their primary colors are dark green and black.

 Today, Budućnost is a member of the Football Association of Bosnia and Herzegovina.
 The club is active in the First League of the Federation of Bosnia and Herzegovina, which is the second division of football in Bosnia and Herzegovina.